LuisKay/Spec_ResNet/README.md

 # Spec_ResNet
-    Spectrogram is selected as preprocessing feature of audios and a feature representation method based on deep residual network (Spec-ResNet) is proposed to detect audio steganography.
+    Spectrogram is selected as preprocessing feature of audio samples and a feature representation method based on deep residual network (Spec-ResNet) is implemented here to detect audio steganography based on AAC(Advanced Audio Coding).

     First of all, we analysed existing audio steganography based on AAC.
-Even though there exist multiple modifying areas, the key is to change MDCT(Modified Discrete Cosine Transform) coeifficients.
-Spectrogram, which can reflect the energy amplitude information of different frequency bands changing over time, is extracted from audios as preprocessing feature to get classification feature based on deep residual network.
-In addition, a general audio steganalysis method is constructed by the fusion of different scale spectrogram features.
+Although the embedding domain is different, the final impact of existing schemes are the change of the MDCT coefficients of the encoded audio signals in different frequency range.
+Spectrogram, a basic visual representation of the spectrum of frequencies of audio signals which can show the energy amplitude information of different frequency bands changing over time is chosen as analysis object of ResNet to get 40-dimension classification feature to decide whether or not a piece of audio contains secret message.

+    Still, this is a work on progress, we will update it lately.

+# Requirements
+     Specifically, this project is based on Tensorflow 1.0.0 + CUDA 8.0.61 + CuDNN 5.1.10 + Python 2.7.15.
+The code has been tested on Ubuntu 16.04.

+# Data set
+    The data uploaded is recompressed WAV file, including